UnofficialJuliaMirror/StanMCMCChain.jl-8f1571ae-b3a1-52af-8ab1-32258739efdb/README.md

 ## Usage

-In the definition of the Stanmodel, request the output_format=:mcmcchains:
+In the definition of the Stanmodel, request the output_format=:mcmcchain:

 ```
   stanmodel = Stanmodel(num_samples=1200, thin=2, name="bernoulli",
-    model=bernoullimodel, output_format=:mcmcchains);
+    model=bernoullimodel, output_format=:mcmcchain);
 ```

-The subsequent call to stan() will now return a MCMCChain.Chains object in chains:
+The subsequent call to stan() will now return a MCMCChain.Chain object in chains:

 ```
   rc, chains, cnames = stan(stanmodel, observeddata, ProjDir, diagnostics=false,